jim0607/Leetcode/README.md

 simple dfs or bfs is ok.
 - [0364.
 Nested List Weight Sum II](Solutions/0364.Nested-List-Weight-Sum-II.py) (M) <br>
 do a dfs to find the depth first, then another dfs to do 339.
 Nested List Weight Sum I
 - [0690.
 Employee Importance](Solutions/0690.Employee-Importance.py) (E) <br>
-simple dfs 可破
+simple dfs 可破, use a dictionary to map employee_id with employee, so that looking for employee by id takes O(1)
 - [0733.
 Flood Fill](Solutions/0733.Flood-Fill.py) (!!E) <br>
-Solution 1: Union Find; Solution 2: bfs; Solution 3: dfs iteratively; Solution 4: dfs recurssively
+Solution 1: dfs recurssively, don't need a set to record visited nodes, cuz we can modify the matrix in place; Solution 2: bfs; Solution 3: dfs iteratively; Solution 4: Union Find;
 - [0841.
 Keys and Rooms](Solutions/0841.Keys-and-Rooms.py) (!!M) <br>
 dfs. 这题不能用union find来解
 - [0130.
 Surrounded Regions](Solutions/0130.Surrounded-Regions.py) (!!M) <br>